google/mount-zip/README.md

 (`/tmp` by default).
 The cache directory can be changed with the `--cache=DIR` option.
 The cache file is only created if necessary, and automatically deleted when the ZIP is unmounted.

+You can preemtively cache data at mount time by using the `--precache` option.

 If **mount-zip** cannot create the cache file, or if it was passed the `--nocache` option, it will do its best using a small rolling buffer in memory.